EthanMarkham/twoops/README.md

 Create a UI for users to be able set custom settings, chat messages, colors, timers, hoop spawn locations, and ect.
 The backend is mostly there.

-Implement a system to mark games as not 'iPprogress', either via a button on screen or over a timer

 Create a new ball texture map.

 Ideas for better shooting mechanics.